OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 The `Certificate SNI hostname` field defines the hostname that the deployed certificate will map to.
 If left blank, this value is assumed to be `_default_`, which is the default value for the `defaultSSLHostConfigName` attribute on the `<Connector>` element.

-For example, When set to the hostname `example.org`, the certificate being deployed with be used to secure requests to URLs like `https://example.org`.
+For example, When set to the hostname `example.org`, the certificate being deployed will be used to secure requests to URLs like `https://example.org`.

 :::hint
 Defining the `Certificate SNI hostname` field will result in an error when deploying to Tomcat 8 and below.
 :::

-The `Default Certificate` field can be used to indicate if the certificate being deployed will be the default one for the connector.
+The `Default Certificate` field can be used to indicate if the certificate being deployed will be the default for the connector.
 By selecting `Make this the default certificate`, this certificate will be used for any request to a hostname that does not have a certificate specifically mapped to it.
 Selecting `Leave this certificate's default status unchanged` will leave the existing default hostname unchanged.

 :::hint
 There must always be a default certificate.
 If the certificate being deployed is the only certificate available to the connector, it will be made the default even if `Make this the default certificate` is not selected.